kevinwlu/dsd/DE0-CV/README.md

   * Create shortcuts on Desktop
   * Launch Quartus Prime Lite Edition

-* Select "Run the Quartus Prime software"
+* Select "Run the Quartus Prime software" > OK

 ## 2. Launch Quartus and create a new project